shakthi-balan/Calculator/README.md

 # Calculator
-A Calculator WEB APP using HTML, CSS and Javascript.
+A Calculator Web App using HTML, CSS and Javascript.